 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Pete the Cat series and is a This concept book, humor is a hardcover edition that was published by HarperCollins on February 26, 2013 and has 32 pages.
+It is part of the Pete the Cat series and is a concept book, humor that was published by HarperCollins on February 26, 2013 and has 32 pages.

 Explore it on Goodreads or Amazon.